 Online - Semester 1 - 2014

 General Course Information

-Course Code NURSING 2006OL Course Chronic Disease and Disability Coordinating Unit School of Nursing Term Semester 1 Level Undergraduate Location/s Online Units 3 Contact Online Restrictions Available to B.Nurs students only Course Description This course provides a comprehensive examination of the core aspects of chronic illness and management in Australia.
+Course Code NURSING 2006OL Course Chronic Disease and Disability Coordinating Unit Adelaide Nursing School Term Semester 1 Level Undergraduate Location/s Online Units 3 Contact Online Restrictions Available to B.Nurs students only Course Description This course provides a comprehensive examination of the core aspects of chronic illness and management in Australia.
 With reference to national priorities in chronic illness the course will prepare students to deliver nursing care and especially education for a variety of chronic health conditions.
 Factors affecting chronic illness and types of chronic illness will be considered within the nursing and the wider multidisciplinary support services.
 The emphasis on the emerging burden of chronic disease will enable students to consider the likely impact of chronic illness into 2020 and beyond.

 Course Coordinator: Dr David FoleyCourse Coordinator: Ryan Clarke